 If you prefer a foam type of mat for your plyometric exercise flooring, we’d recommend a type of floor that’s made for martial arts.
 These tiles have plenty of durability to stand up to all kinds of martial arts, and they will work equally well for the tough plyometrics sessions as they are designed for quick movements, including jumping and spinning.

 As an inexpensive option, we like the Pro Taekwondo Martial Arts Mats.
 These EVA foam mats have a low price per square foot of coverage, so they work especially well in a home gym setting.
 They have a slight texture on the surface of the mat, which yields the grip you need for controlled, quick movements and resists scuffing from athletic shoes.

 The mats have an interlocking puzzle edge in a 3.28-by-3.28-foot square, which makes installation go fast.
 At 20 mm in thickness (about 0.79 inches), you’ll have an excellent level of cushioning in these colorful mats.

 Home Workout Foam Flooring

-This mat has a low cost per square foot of coverage, which is nice for a home gym use.
-With an interlocking puzzle style edge, installation is a snap.
-Should you need to return back to the sub-floor at any point, you can disassemble these tiles in a hurry and store them until the next workout session.
+This mat has a low cost per square foot of coverage, which is nice for home gym use.
+With an interlocking puzzle-style edge, the installation is a snap.
+Should you need to return to the subfloor at any point, you can disassemble these tiles in a hurry and store them until the next workout session.
 This is by far your lightest weight option.